Matta rice: Quality

 Paddy is thoroughly cleaned and destoned prior to boiling and drying process.
 Final finished rice is graded for removing brokens and again colour sorted in computerised sorting machines and well packed.

 Nutrition benefits

 Palakkadan Matta rice is more nutritious than white polished rice because parboiling before milling retains some nutrients.
-One serving cup of 1/4 size can contain 160 calories and 1 gram of fibre.
+One serving cup of 1/4 size can contain 160 calories and 1 gram of fiber.
 White rice doesn't contain any fibre.
-The brown outer layer of the Matta rice contains many nutrients and white rice is made by polishing away this valuable layer.
+The brown outer layer of the Matta rice contains many nutrients.
 One cup of Matta rice can contain 84 milligrams of magnesium and one gram of calcium.
 It also contains vitamins.

 E-commerce application by farmers

 Some farms have adopted technology to ship matta rice from the farm to customers.

-Personalisation

-An agrarian family in Palakkad introduced a smartphone application to order personalised matta rice.
-The application allows customers to choose the bran content of the rice that they order.

 Adulteration

 A serious health hazard is the wide availability of artificially colored matta rice.
 The color added for this purpose can be harmful to the body.
 There are complaints that such varieties are widely distributed through the subsidized public distribution systems on which the poor depend heavily.